 Adam Madgett, HyDeploy Project Manager for NGN said: “This is a significant achievement for the HyDeploy programme and highlights the capabilities of our whole systems research facility InTEGReL.”

-Andy Lewis, HyDeploy Project Manager for Keele added: “HyDeploy is a great example of working with partners across the industry to achieve a common goal – the reduction of CO2 emissions for a cleaner environment.”
+Andy Lewis, HyDeploy Project Manager for Cadent added: “HyDeploy is a great example of working with partners across the industry to achieve a common goal – the reduction of CO2 emissions for a cleaner environment.”